All Of The Star Wars Movies Ranked

 No, I’m not talking about episode 2.
 And no, I’m also not talking about the Clone Wars TV show, which is stellar.
 I’m talking about the movie that launched the Clone Wars TV show, which is not stellar.
 Many of you out there may have forgotten that this actually was even made, and you can count yourselves as the lucky ones.

 The Clone Wars focuses on heroes Obi-Wan Kenobi and Anakin Skywalker as they’re sent on a quest by Jabba the Hutt to save his son Rotta.
 In exchange, the Hutts will ally with the Galactic Republic against the Confederacy of Independent Systems.
 The only good thing to come out of this 98-minute trash-fire is the introduction of Anakin’s padawan Ahsoka Tano.
+To be clear, Ahsoka is terrible in this as well, but she gets better later.
 If you have a chance to go back and watch, take a hard pass on that.

 11. Star Wars: Episode II – Attack of the Clones